nus-cs2103-AY2223S1/tp/docs/team/agarwal-anjali.md

 * **Documentation**:
     * User Guide:
-      - Added documentation for the different kinds of `tag type` commands.
+      - Added documentation for the different kinds of `tag type` and `link` commands.
-      - Added documentation for the different kinds of `link` commands.
       - Updated documentation for different kind of `note` and `rate` commands.
       - Updated images and command summary.
     * Developer Guide: